sznurek/sznurek.github.io/_posts/2013-09-01-cpp-templates-are-turing-complete.markdown

 {% endhighlight %}

 ## Branching
-Before we will checkout higher-order function (yes, we will!) we need to implement `if` instruction.
+Before we will checkout higher order functions (yes, we will!) we need to implement `if` instruction.
 After that we will be able to get maximum number from list of natural numbers.

 Just like all previous function definitions, `If` is also defined by pattern matching: